SvGin/dog_walker/README.md

 ![Screenshot form Dog Walker web page The Footer](assets/media/dog_walker_footer.png)

 - ### Gallery
-  - Gallery is there to provide a visual information.
+  - Gallery is there to provide visual information.
-  - This section is valuable for users as they can see that their pets will have a good care.
+  - This section is valuable for users as they can see that their pets will have good care.
   ![Screenshot of Gallery from Dog Walker web page](assets/media/dog_walker_gallery.png)

 - ### The Sign Up Page
-  - This page is mede for the user to be able to sign their pets up for dog walker services.
-The usre will need to share their full name, email address and phone number.
-User will need to describe their dog and ttell about potential issues or concerns about their dog.
+  - This page is made for the user to be able to sign their pets up for dog walker services.
+The user will need to share their full name, email address and phone number.
+The user will need to describe their dog and tell about their potential issues or concerns about their dog.
   ![Screenshot of Sign up page from Dog Walker web page](assets/media/dog_walker_signup.png)

 - ### Features left to implement
   - #### About us page
-    - Would like to add separate About us page, where could share more information about the business goals, ideas, vision and values.
+    - Would like to add separate About us page, where we could share more information about the business goals, ideas, vision and values.
-    - Would includ testimonials and reewievs from wxisting custumers.
+    - Would include testimonials and revievs from existing custumers.
   - ### Extra links
     - #### Email me
-      - Will add to the the footer for the link directly opee emails ready for the user to type and send it.
+      - Will add to the the footer for the link directly to open emails ready for the user to type and send it.
     -  #### Local charity
-       -  Add extra secttion at the bottom af the Home page with links to local charities and shelter that Dag Walker business supports.
+       -  Add extra section at the bottom of the Home page with links to local charities and shelter that Dog Walker business supports.
     - #### Introducttion Video
-      - Add video at Home page where business ownner and staff would describe their day to day work and experiences.
+      - Add video at Home page where business owner and staff would describe their day to day work and experiences.

 ## Testing
 ### Feature and device responsivness testing
 - #### Navigation bar and logo
-    Testing on different screen sizes to make sure the navigation bar and logo is visible, easy to use and spaced up correctly and to meke sure it is always located on the top of the screen.
-On mobile phones and all screens width smaller then 768px the nav bar is hidden in "burger" icon, so it doesnt take up too much space on the screen.
-When pressed on the nav bar is revieled.
+    Testing on different screen sizes to make sure the navigation bar and logo is visible, easy to use and spaced up correctly and to make sure it is always located on the top of the screen.
+On mobile phones and all screens width smaller than 768px the nav bar is hidden in "burger" icon, so it doesnt take up too much space on the screen.
+When pressed on the nav bar it is revealed.

-    On whider screens Navigation bar is fully wisible and located inline with the Logo.
+    On wider screens Navigation bar is fully visible and located inline with the Logo.
     ![Screenshot of Navigation bar on mobile devices and larger screens](assets/media/dog_walker_nav_bar_respons.png)

 - #### The landing page image and text
-  Tsting rhat the page and the text is responsive and looks good on any screen types, so the picture is visible and the text is located in the right place depending on the screen size.
+  Testing that the page and the text is responsive and looks good on any screen types, so the picture is visible and the text is located in the right place depending on the screen size.
   ![Screenshot of landing image and text on different screen sizes](assets/media/dog_walker_landingpic_responsive.png   )

 - #### Abaut Us/Reasons to hire us and Services/Prices sections
-    Testing responsivnes of thise sections on different screen sizes to make sure both sections look good and readable and all information and pictture sisplayed in corect order and place on all devices.
+    Testing responsivnes of these sections on different screen sizes to make sure both sections look good and readable and all information and the picture displayed in the correct order and place on all devices.
     ![Screenshot of AboutUs/Reasons to hire Us and Servisec and Prices sections](assets/media/dog_walker_about_prices_respons.png)

 - #### Contact us section